 |Emma McGowan NatureCity author & contributor|

-Researchers from the Sansom Institute for Health Research at the University of South Australia conducted the study.
-It was published online ahead of print on November 8, 2013, in the Journal of Attention Disorders.
+Researchers from the Karolinska Institut in Sweden conducted the study.
+It was published online ahead of print on February 14, 2014, in The Journal of the Alzheimer’s Association.

 Omega-3s have been linked to a number of health benefits, including alleviating arthritis pain, better moods, improved joint mobility, helping with age related macular degeneration, and aiding your immune system.

 Because omega-3 fatty-acids are not found naturally in the human body, it is especially important to make sure that they are a part of your daily diet.
-Oily, dark fish such as tuna and salmon are high in DHA and EPA omega-3s.
+Oily, dark fish such as tuna and salmon are high in omega-3s.